Introduction: Cheap NMEA/AIS Hub -- RS232 to Wifi Bridge for Onboard Use

 The RS232 to WiFi bridge has been modified from the ESP8266-01 WiFi Shield to be powered by a 12V battery and accept an RS232 input (+/-15V) and create a local network which broadcasts the data via TCP and UDP.
 It was developed in conjunction with Jo who wanted to run a cheap and simple self contained local network to access his AIS's data from anywhere on his yacht.
 This resulting module creates an Access Point (a Router) and sets up a TCP server for up to 4 connections and also broadcasts the data on a UDP broadcast group.
 A configuration webpage is provide to set the TCP and UDP port numbers, the WiFi Tx power and the incoming RS232 baud rate.
 Unlike the WiFi Shield, there is no configuration button, so once constructed the module can be completely sealed water tight.
 Protection circuits are include to make this device robust against miss-wiring.
 While designed with NMEA (GPS) and AIS in mind, the module will handle any RS232 data with baud rates between 4800 and 38400 (and others by editing the Arduino sketch).

-- Simple to use :- Just connect a 5.5V to 12V supply and the RS232 TX line and then join your reciever to the network and connect to the TCP or UDP service to receive the data.
+Simple to use :- Just connect a 5.5V to 12V supply and the RS232 TX line and then join your receiver to the network and connect to the TCP or UDP service to receive the data.
 Can be quickly swapped for a spare one if the unit fails

 Optional No config version :- There is also another sketch where all the config is pre-programmed.
 This is for those situations that already have a local network running with its own router (Access Point)

 This ESP8266-01 RS232 to WiFi Bridge needs the following parts, or similar.
 The prices shown here are as at August 2020 and exclude shipping costs and some sort of plastic case :-